Online vs. On-Site Norwegian Courses: Which One Is Right for You?

 -

-What’s my weekly availability?
+What’s my weekly availability and time constraints?

 -